COVID‑19: farmer toolkit

 Controlling the risk of COVID‑19 transmission in the farm workplace

 The health and well-being of every person in Ontario, including farm workers, is our number one priority.
 And prevention is key.

-COVID-19 is a virus that can spread between people, mainly when an infected person is in close contact with another person.
+The virus that causes COVID‑19 can spread between people, mainly when an infected person is in close contact with another person.
 The virus can spread from an infected person’s mouth or nose in small liquid particles when they cough, sneeze, speak or breathe heavily.
-Infected people with or without symptoms can transmit covid 19.
+Infected people with or without symptoms can transmit COVID‑19.
 The risk may be heightened as a result of having contact with employees who work at multiple farms.

 Under the Occupational Health and Safety Act (OHSA), it is your responsibility as an employer to take every precaution reasonable in the circumstances for the protection of a worker.
 This includes taking steps to protect workers from infectious diseases.

 This guide will help you use existing public health advice to develop and maintain a COVID‑19 workplace safety plan.
 It will help you put controls in place to make the workplace safer for everyone.